Security & Protective Services Pathway

 Core Course – Security & Protective Services (SPS)

 Security and Protective Services prepares students to work in the fastest-growing career field in LPS.
 Once students complete this course they will be fully prepared for entry-level work in the field.
 Students will be able to take the Certified Protection Officer (CPO) certification exam.
 The CPO is recognized by thousands of employers worldwide.
-Students will be able to be employed immediately in a field with excellent compensation and opportunities.
+After earning the CPO and a high school diploma, students will be able to be employed immediately in a field with excellent compensation and opportunities.
 Skills learned in SPS will also prepare students interested in careers in law enforcement and other LPS careers to build experience prior to their 21st birthday.

 Visit our Security & Protective Services course page – with lesson plans Click Here